 Without question, U.S. companies are profiting from the long-term growth of the EU organic market.
 Unfortunately, official trade data covers just a fraction of traded organic products as organic-specific Harmonized System (HS) codes are limited and exist for only specific commodities.
-Existing HS codes include mostly organic fresh products like milk, fruits, and vegetables, but not processed products or organic nuts, for example.
-Total tracked U.S. organic exports to the EU reached record levels of \$12 million in 2017.
-For 2018, U.S. organic sales to the EU are set to double.
+Existing HS codes for organic products include mostly fresh products like milk, fruits, and vegetables, but not processed products or nuts, for example.
+Total tracked U.S. organic exports to the EU reached record levels of nearly \$20 million in 2018.
 However, the actual total of U.S. exports of organic products to the EU is likely much higher.

 BioFach, the world's largest organic trade show, offers a unique opportunity for both new-to-market players as well as established companies to meet new contacts, gather trade leads, and learn about the global organic market.
-BioFach 2018 will be held in Nuremburg Germany, February 13-16, 2019.
+BioFach 2020 will be held in Nuremburg Germany, February 12-15, 2020.
 As an USDA-endorsed show, the Foreign Agricultural Service Office of Agricultural Affairs (OAA), Berlin will be present at the show and available to assist with any questions.